emmanuel-bv/iotedge-iva-nano/AtHomeWorkshopInstructions.md

 ## Going further

 Thank you for attending this workshop!
 We hope that you enjoyed it and found it valuable.

+If you want to run this workwhop at home, you can use [this set of instructions](AtHomeWorkshopInstructions.md), which can work with your own resources at home.

 There are other content that you can try with your Jetson Nano at [http://aka.ms/jetson-on-azure](http://aka.ms/jetson-on-azure)!